ARM-software/CMSIS-DSP/Testing/README.md

 The `-f` option should be used to tell the script where to find the `Output.pickle` file if the script is not run from the `Testing` folder.

+When the output contains benchmarks, `processResult.py` reads `currentConfig.csv` from the same directory as the result file passed with `-r`.
+This file is not generated automatically.
+Create it as a two-line CSV containing a header and the configuration used for the benchmark.
+For example:

+    OPTIMIZED,HARDFP,FASTMATH,NEON,HELIUM,UNROLL,ROUNDING,PLATFORM,CORE,COMPILER,VERSION
+    1,1,1,0,1,1,0,FVP_M55,M55,AC6,6.21

+Use `1` or `0` for the first seven fields to show whether each option was enabled.
+Replace the platform, core or configuration identifier, compiler, and version values with those used for the benchmark run.

     python processResult.py -f Output.pickle -e -r result.txt

 -e option is needed if the mode -e was used with processTests because the output has a different